Configuration

 sensor : Currently actually a boolean, should be a string of the sensor name at some point.

-The subdetector settings are relevant for the data-merging scans that need this information to assign the correct mappings.
+The subdetector settings are relevant for the data-merging calibrations that need this information to assign the correct mappings.

 The second part of the dictionary with the chip information is structured such, that the key of the dictionary corresponds to the chip ID.
 Then, the structure is exactly the same as in the XML files.
 If desired, any chip setting from the XML file can be defined here.
 In the example, the most sensible settings are given: